carbonwhyte/Alex-Hunter-Resume/index.md

 ### PSM III Scrum Master, 2024:

 I had the privilege to work with Alex on an innovative greenfield project for several months.
 He navigated an ever-changing environment with grace and composure, making the complex role of a product owner seem effortless—a true sign of professional mastery.
 Alex's ability to listen before speaking quickly earns him trust and acceptance as a leader.
 He consistently creates clarity in challenging situations and understands agile principles deeply.
-By managing stakeholder expectations effectively, he keeps technical teams focused and productive.
-After 20+ years in software development, Alex stands out as the benchmark for a great product owner, and I would consider myself very lucky to work with him again.
+After my 20+ years in software development, Alex stands out as the benchmark for a great product owner, and I would consider myself very lucky to work with him again.